 I had been making progress in therapy and I felt confident and more accepting of myself.
 Margaret had shown me a technique called Emotional Freedom Tapping.
 You say a phrase and then tap along pressure points in your face to try to release emotion.

 I had been starting with a phrase that Margaret had helped me come up with, “Even though I can obsess about things sometimes, I totally love and accept myself,” or, “…I am starting to love and accept myself.”
-She recommended that if what I was affirming didn’t resonate well that adding a “starting” could be really helpful.
+She recommended that if what I was affirming didn’t resonate well that adding a “starting” at the beginning could be really helpful.
 Instead of saying I totally love and accept myself, I said I’m starting to love and accept myself and it felt better, like it was actually doing something in my body.

 “What?”
 I shot back, lightheartedly.